jonathan9879/your-own-project/Project.md

 * Best company to work in by country?
 Best country to work in by company?
 * Is the a correlation between a long "bad" review and a bad score?
 Is shorter bad reviews correlated to good scores?
 * And what about the "good" reviews length?
 Does it affect scores?
 * Do a matrix correlation to find possible correlations between the different scoring.
-EX: High compensatoin -> Low Work/Balance?
+EX: High compensation -> Low Work/Balance?

 # Resource
 Over 67k employee reviews for Google, Amazon, Facebook, Apple, and Microsoft.